PreethiAvvaru13/M2_LDR_SENSOR/5_Report/README.md

 # Applications of LDR :
 * These devices are employed in situations where it is important to detect the presence and absence of light.
 * LDRs are utilised as light sensors and are commonly found in alarm clocks, street lights, light intensity metres, and burglar alarm circuits.
+* Used as part of a SCADA system to perform functions such as counting the number of packages on a moving conveyor belt.

 # Advantages and Disadvantages :
 # Advantages :